 - 1. Place hands on lower sides of your ribcage - 2.
-Take a deep breath through your nose, hold for one to three second and then slowly exhale through your mouth - 3.
-Your goal should be 10 deep breaths every hour - 4.
+Take a deep breath through your nose, hold for one second and then slowly exhale through your mouth - 3.
+You goal should be 10 deep breaths every hour - 4.
 Cough as often as you need, this helps clear any excess mucous